 All that old pharmacy air had vanished between my entrance into college and my graduation.
 By 1954 the store became deodorized and deracinated.
 Gone was the romance, the rhizomes and roots.
 A deep inhalation yielded only plastic and glass.
 To reach the vapors escaping from apothecary jars I had to close my eyes and imagine.
 The old organic remedies had fallen into disrepute.
 They could not pass the F.D.A. test for safety and efficacy.
 In some cases the active ingredient in the crude drug had been synthesized to yield a more exact therapeutic measure.
 I was now a counter and pourer and would remain so for the next fifty-three years with all this arcana withering in my head.

-Two months in that hotel pharmacy gave me a glimpse into a world I would never encounter again.
+Two months in that hotel pharmacy gave me a glimpse into a world I would never encounter again so blatantly.
 I had traveled from sorcery to larceny.
 This was the territory of Donald Trump.
 There must be stops in between to be discovered.
 It was time to get out of town.